-Ryan Eras is Director of Development and Operations at the Ezra Institute.
+Ryan Eras is Director of Content and Publishing at the Ezra Institute.
 He holds an undergraduate degree in History from Tyndale University, and a Master’s in Library and Information Science from the University of Toronto, with a focus on bibliographic control and the history of censorship.

 Ryan has served in several educational and support roles, providing bibliographic research and critical editorial assistance for several popular and academic publications.
 He lives in Toronto with his wife Rachel, and their children, Isabelle, Joanna and Simon.

 Board of Directors

 The Ezra Institute for Contemporary Christianity operates as a charitable corporation and is overseen by the following directors.